 Costco is one of the largest chains of warehouse stores in the world and has become an important part of the shopping experience for consumers across the United States.
 Offering steep discounts on bulk purchases from groceries to clothes, electronics, home goods, consumer staples, and more, the company has the equivalent of a real-life pay wall.
 In order to access the discounts offered by Costco, consumers pay between $60 and $120 per year for a membership.

 The membership plan has worked well for Costco.
-At the close of the first quarter, the company had generated about $861 million in paid membership fees.
+At the close of the third quarter, the company had generated about $901 million in paid membership fees.

 Moreover, when you pay for a membership, you want to use it.
 After all, nobody likes to spend hard-earned money and get nothing in return.
 As a result, the company benefits from shoppers that are loyal to the club, leading to revenue of well over $150 billion per year as consumers shop in their stores.

 At the same time, that revenue is growing rapidly.
-In January, the company generated sales of $13.64 billion, up a whopping 17.9% on a year-over-year basis.
+In the third quarter, net sales were up more than 21% year over year.

-While the coronavirus pandemic has been a painful reality for retail services as a whole, Costco has had an incredibly strong performance.
+While the coronavirus has been a painful reality for retail services as a whole, Costco has had an incredibly strong performance.
 As an essential business, the company was able to keep its stores open through the pandemic.
-So, same store sales continued to grow as if nothing ever happened.
+So, same-store sales continued to grow as if nothing ever happened.

 Moreover, now seems to be the perfect time to jump in.
-Even with compelling sales growth being reported, the stock has fallen more than 15% year-to-date, suggesting that buying at these low levels offers a steep discount and making the stock a perfect play for value investors.
+The stock had a hiccup earlier in the year, resulting in significant declines.
+While it has recovered, there’s a strong argument that the stock is still trading much lower than it should be, suggesting that buying at these low levels offers a steep discount and making the stock a perfect play for value investors.

 4. Walmart (NYSE: WMT)